nicopap/cuicui/Readme.md

 - A very simple layout algorithm you can keep in your head.
 - Reuses the same rendering as 2d, the final game binary will be smaller.
-- `bevy_ui` is so barebone that really it isn't difficult to reach feature parity.
-Especially if you've bee using [`bevy_mod_picking`].
-- Due to <https://github.com/bevyengine/bevy/issues/5721> it's not possible to display something on top of UI in bevy
-- Bevy's UI is basically just squares, using sprites allows getting beyond that.
-Specifically, you can directly manipulate the element's `Transform`
+- You can directly manipulate UI element's `Transform`.
-- Better integration with 3rd party crates.
+- Better integration with 3rd party crates, as it uses pre-existing 2d primitives.
-  You want to add particles?
+  - You want to add particles?
 [Go ahead][bevy_hanabi].
-  You want sprite outlines?
+  - You want UI element outlines?
 [Go ahead][bevy_2d_outline].
+  - May be interested in the beta branch of [`bevy_mod_picking`]
+- cuicui is built on top of a composable `Prefab` system.
 - There is a few widgets I ABSOLUTELY NEED for my game, and `bevy_ui` has nothing more than buttons (yikes!!)
 - Oh god I expected this list to only have two items